-Come embark on a journey of self-discovery through art as she helps you become more acquainted with Observational drawing.
+Come embark on a journey of self-discovery through art as she helps you become more acquainted with the three kinds of drawing: Observational, Self Observational and Intuitive.
 You will learn to listen to the deeper part of yourself, to temporarily suspend judgement and just BE, while learning to love and accept yourself exactly as you are right now (in the midst of change).

 PART I: Book Talk – Tuesday, October 26 at 1:30 pm